iliakan/javascript-tutorial/1-js/2-first-steps/09-operators/article.md

 alert( s ); // mystring
 ```

-If one of operands of `+` is a string, then the other one is converted to string too.
+Note that if any of operands is a string, then the other one is converted to string too.

 For example: